The Organic Grains of Weatherbury Farm

 In the pictures above, you can see Weatherbury’s Alpine Einkorn and an Alpine Einkorn plot from several years ago.
 Weatherbury is also bulking another variety of einkorn, which we call Saxon Einkorn.

-Should everything go well, we will plant about a 1/3 of an acre of both varieties of Einkorn in 2022 for harvest in 2023.
-Then, if we do not have any problems, we will plant fields of both varieties of emmer in the fall of 2023 for harvest in 2024.
-So, if everything goes as planned, we will have Alpine Einkorn and Saxon Einkorn flour available in 2024.
+We planted a plot of Alpine Einkorn in the fall of 2022 for harvest in 2023.
+We plan to plant a plot of Saxon Einkorn in 2023 for harvest in 2024.
+Then, if we do not have any problems, we will plant a field of Alpine Einkorn in the fall of 2023 for harvest in 2024 and a field of Saxon Einkorn in 2024 for harvest in 2025.
+So, if everything goes as planned, we will have Alpine Einkorn flour available in 2024 and Saxon Einkorn flour available in 2025.